 - Integrated CMDB foundation – Connects ITAM data with the Configuration Management Database (CMDB) to map dependencies and support change impact analysis.

-ServiceNow IT Asset Management reviews
+ServiceNow IT Asset Management strengths

 As of October 2025, ServiceNow IT Asset Management maintains the following ratings across software review platforms: